Dlacreme/spy/README.md

 # spy.yml
 target: ./src/
 once:
-  # ONCE commands are executed only once at the very beggining
+  # commands to run before watching for file
   - echo "SPY is starting"
 always:
   # ALWAYS commands are executed everytime a file is updated